 Marybeth Trapani-Hanasewych, MS, CCC-SLP, has been the Director of a 50-member Speech Pathology Department for the past 17 years at the Children's Institute in Pittsburgh, PA.
 She has been working in the field for the past 28 years.
 Marybeth primarily evaluates and treats children with a variety of functional feeding disorders.
 She has been able to translate Neurodevelopmental Treatment (NDT) principles into feeding therapy with children when esophageal stasis is identified.
-She is a NDT certified speech instructor for both adult and pediatric treatment.
+She is an NDT certified speech instructor for both adult and pediatric treatment.
 Marybeth has authored several publications for parents and clinicians that help to integrate the problem solving and analysis of dysphagia treatment into the whole child and family.
 She teaches extensively onsite, throughout the country and internationally.

-Financial — Marybeth Trapani-Hanasewych is presenter of online CE courses sponsored by Northern Speech Services; receives royalties.
+Financial — Marybeth Trapani-Hanasewych is a presenter of online CE courses sponsored by Northern Speech Services; receives royalties.